riomhaire/lightauth/README.md

     	List of Users and salted/hashed password with their roles (default "users.csv")
 ```

-Roles can be any sensible string 'user', 'api' etc the only one used by the session api is 'admin' which is required for some calls such as 'list known sessions' and 'decode token'.
+Since 0.4 'list' sessions and 'invalidate' are have been removed since keeping track of which sessions are valid and known will be moved to a separate application (no name yet), this will make the authentication and verification more scalable.

 ### Session Creation Application

-The lightauth server can read a list of sessions from a file called 'sessions.csv' which is used to store a list of long lived session tokens such as those for API's.
 If a session token is created via the authenticate method they have a limited life span (usually 3600 seconds) before they become invalid.
 Tokens for api's typically have a requirement for a longer lived period - sometimes months or longer.
 Long lived Tokens need not be stored within the sessions file since they only need to be encoded using the same parameters as used by the lightauth server itself.
-The sessions flle is only really used to query for a list of KNOWN sessions tokens.

 The session token creation application is called 'lightauthsession':